MTandHJ/PyTorch-Robust/Rice2020ICML/README.md

-We report the best checkpoint on the validation set.
+We report the results on the best checkpoint according to the validation set.